wunderdogsw/clojureworkshop/README.md

 ```

 ### Step 12 - Store data in database
+* Make sure your PostgreSQL instance is running
+    * If you installed psql with brew you can get the start command by running `brew info postgres`
+    * Something like `postgres -D /usr/local/var/postgres &`
 * Create database and table in PostgreSQL
     * Database can be created eg. from command line: `createdb shorturl`
     * The script `db/create_user_and_table.postgresql` can be found with tag `step_12_preparation`.
 Here is its content: